leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 3. Craving for community.
 Everyone wants to belong to something.
 Games offer essentially infinite options to identify as part of a larger tribe.
 As more games realise they are providing a social experience as well, developers will start including community features similar to [Fortnite's in-game concert](https://www.theverge.com/2019/2/21/18234980/fortnite-marshmello-concert-viewer-numbers "Fortnite") \[5\]

 I wonder how the economic model for gaming will change from this.
-Selling in-game cosmetics for actual cash is [not that old](https://www.eurogamer.net/articles/USD25-wow-horse-makes-millions "WoW"), implying we should see evolution of monetisation models in the future.
+Selling in-game virtual items for actual cash is [not that old](https://www.eurogamer.net/articles/USD25-wow-horse-makes-millions "WoW"), implying  monetisation in games is still immature and we should see evolution of monetisation models in the future.
 On esports, Mitch Lasky, former gaming company exec \[6\], points out that [the current structure of esports is different from live sports](https://www.quora.com/What-is-your-view-on-the-future-of-eSports-in-comparison-to-other-major-US-sports "Mitch").
 Esports games are directly linked to the publishers, who see esports more of a marketing tool.
 Esports teams do make money, but only a small share of the overall game revenue.
 This is in contrast to live sports which get stadium ticketing and TV contract revenue, with teams and players taking a larger share.

 Perhaps I'm trying to convince myself the thousands of hours I spent playing video games were not wasted.
-I doubt it though \[7\].
-I'm predicting with 75% certainty playing video games becomes the norm rather than the exception, and 50% certainty that VR is the platform that enables this shift.
+I doubt it though \[7\], and think video games and VR are here to stay.
+I'm predicting with 90% certainty playing video games becomes the norm rather than the exception, and 50% certainty that VR is the platform that enables this shift.

 **Timing luck and lucky timing**